Quick answer

 Late night arrivals

-The A1 bus stops running around midnight and resumes early morning.
+The A1 minibus stops running around midnight and resumes early morning.
+City bus 72 also stops overnight.
 If you arrive between midnight and 5 AM, your options are taxis or a pre-booked transfer.
 Taxis are available 24 hours at the official rank, but there may be fewer cars after very late flights.
-Prices remain the zone-based rates.
+The e-kiosk voucher system and its zone fares apply around the clock, so the price does not change because it is 3 AM.
 The airport terminal stays open but is quiet.
 If you have a very late arrival, arranging a transfer in advance saves you from any uncertainty about taxi availability.

 Families and luggage